WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 // ...
 ```

-Build again and observe.
+Build again for testing tier and observe.

+---
-## Manually copy files over to destination
+# Manually copy files over to destination

-Our `index.html` file has `preflight.js` and `preflight.css` referenced in the head.
-But they are not present in output directory after building webpack, thus rendering `index.html` will greet with *Hello World*, but checking console we will probably show `404` for those assets (and also *index.css*, but more on that later as we currently have no CSS at all).
+`index.html` file has `preflight.js` and `preflight.css` referenced in the head.
+But they are not present in output directory after building webpack, thus rendering `index.html` will greet with *Hello World*, but console we probably yield `404` for *preflight* assets (and also *index.css*, but more on that later as currently there is no CSS at all).

-Let us consider these assets as a special case where we want to avoid any webpack stuff to be attached to it (runtime and manifest, more on that later).
-What do I mean by webpack stuff?
-Build the project once again for development (thus no minimising) and inspect `public/assets/index.js` actual JavaScript code. *That webpack stuff.*
+Consider *preflight* assets as a special case - webpack should not attached *webpack stuff* to it.
+Webpack *stuff*?
+Build the project for development (thus no minimising) and inspect `public/assets/index.js`. *That webpack stuff.* Later there will also other *stuff*, i.e., runtime and manifest.

 From the current tools that are available one approach would be to use [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin) which is the popular one.
-We have used [`filemanager-webpack-plugin`](https://github.com/gregnb/filemanager-webpack-plugin) as *filemanager* allows specifying actions that are executed both before and/or after webpack begins the bundling process.
-Due to the fact that the latter has stalled in it's development, while the first is in the *webpack-contrib* pool let's choose the first one.
+We have used [`filemanager-webpack-plugin`](https://github.com/gregnb/filemanager-webpack-plugin) as *filemanager* allows specifying actions that are executed both before and/or after webpack begins the bundling process, but it has stalled in it's development.

 ```sh
 npm install copy-webpack-plugin --save-dev